los-alamos-steam-lab/websocket/README.md

 ### ESP8266 Client

 * Tested on a Feather Huzzah
-* Copy settings.h.in to settings.h and update the applicable networks, passwords, url, port, and ssh fingerprints
+* Copy settings.js.in to settings.js and update the applicable networks, passwords, url, port, and ssh fingerprints

-### Altogether Now

 * The board will connect to the server, send a JSON Message and a text message
 * The server will echo the messages back.

+### Web Client

+* Copy settings.h.in to settings.h and update the server string
+* The web client will connect to the server.
+Clicking "Send Message" will send a message to the server.
+* The server will echo the message back.

+### Altogether Now

+#### Coming Next

+* Clicking "Who's Connected" in the web client will show all connections to the server
+* The web client can then send messages to each connection
+* Those connections will echo back the message
+* The web client can also broadcast a message to all connected clients